HacklabJKL/hacklabjkl.github.io/content/pages/member_thanks_en.rst

 :status: hidden

 Thank you for the application.
-The board will process the application and the payment instructions will be sent to you.
+The board will process the application and the payment instructions will be sent to you shortly.